git-cola/git-cola/share/doc/git-cola/relnotes.rst

 * The build scripts no longer require a ``.git`` directory to generate the ``builtin_version.py`` module.
-The release tarballs now include a ``version`` file at the root of the project which is used in lieu of having the Git repository available.
+The release tarballs now include a ``version`` file at the root of the project which is used in lieu of having the git repository available.
-  This allows for ``make clean && make`` to function outside of a Git repository.
+  This allows for ``make clean && make`` to function outside of a git repository.
 * Added maintainer's ``make dist`` target to the ``Makefile``.
 * The built-in `simplejson` and `jsonpickle` libraries can be excluded from ``make install`` by specifying the ``standalone=true``